-It drove me to change the way I look at a game.
+The Last of Us drove me to change the way I look at games.
 More than just the end screen that results from beating the game, but how I felt about the results that stem from it.
 Video games are no longer just a past time or a way to see who does better than someone else on a leaderboard.
-It is so much more now.
-It is an art form.
-A release from reality.
-A way to cope with life.
-And so many other things that I could write for another four hours about how Skyrim still has a way to pull me back even after nearly a decade, or how Journey‘s soundtrack was so good it earned a nomination for a Grammy.
-I crave to find the next story, the next innovation, the passionate developer who brought their own vision to life and shared it with the rest of the world to see the inside of someone’s mind.
-Everything I listed in this post was something that drove me to want to be video game journalist, and it pleases me to no end that I am still as motivated as I was at 16 to better myself and discover more in this medium as I am now at 21 years of age.
+It is so much more now; it is an art form.
+There are so many things that I could write for another four hours about how Skyrim still has a way to pull me back even after nearly a decade, or how Journey‘s soundtrack was so good it earned a nomination for a Grammy.
+I crave to find the next story, the next innovation, the next passionate developer.
+However, there are many issues with being a gaming journalist.